riyazdf/dockercon-workshop/apparmor/README.md

 You will need all of the following to complete this lab:

-- A Linux-based Docker Host with AppArmor enabled in the kernel
+- A Linux-based Docker Host with AppArmor enabled in the kernel (most Debian-based distros)
 - Docker 1.12 or higher

 The following command shows you how to check if AppArmor is enabled in your system's kernel: